rgmining/synthetic/_sources/scripts.rst.txt

 It runs a given algorithm and classifies reviewers whose anomalous degree is grator than or equal to a threshold as anomalous.

-Moving the threshold from 0.0 to 1.0, evaluates the precision and recall of reviewers classfied in anomalous reviewers.
+Moving the threshold from 0.0 to 1.0, evaluates true positive score, true negative score, false positive score, and false negative score.

+The output is a list of JSON object which has a threshold value, true positive score, true negative score, false positive score, and false negative score.

 The output is a list of JSON object which has a threshold value, the precision and recall values for the threshold.